dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-Blue.md

 * Smug and self-righteous
 * Controlling and/or envious of others’ success when too too easily obtained
 * Strong perfecting and performance orientation

-**As a friend**

-* Highly insecure about other’s and approval
-* Feels rejected easily
-* When depressed or depressive, feels it is friend’s job to understand
-* Can be revengeful and bitter is crossed or scarred emotionally
-* Critical of friends’ principles or activities if not similar
-* Expects friends to maintain strong loyalty
-* Wishes friends would communicate more often
-* Rarely playful and spontaneous

 ## Developing Positive Connections with Blue
 **Do's**